Emergency Plumber Southwark — Verified, Insured & Fast Response

 If water is near electrics, do not touch switches while standing in water — turn off electricity only if safe to do so.
 Then call a plumber.

-Southwark Council classifies any repair that poses an immediate danger to a person or building as an emergency.
+Southwark Council classifies any repair that would be a danger to a person or building if not fixed as an emergency.

-If you smell gas, call National Grid on 0800 111 999 immediately — do not use the repairs line for gas emergencies.
+If you smell gas, call the National Gas Emergency Service on 0800 111 999 immediately — do not use the repairs line for gas emergencies.⁷

 In a warehouse conversion or purpose-built flat in SE1 or SE16, water through the ceiling may originate from a shared riser or drainage stack — though responsibility depends on your specific lease and building configuration.